-&lt;sup>27 US Department of Energy, Utility Rate Database, OpenEI, last modified February 2023, accessed at https://openei.org/wiki/Utility\Rate\Database.
+27 US Department of Energy, Utility Rate Database, OpenEI, last modified February 2023, accessed at https://openei.org/wiki/Utility Rate Database.

 In the fourth wave, the implementation of TVR did not keep pace with the installation of advanced metering infrastructure.
-According to EIA-861 Survey, 104.2 million households have advanced metering infrastructure, which is about 73% of total residential electric meters in 2022.
+According to EIA-861 Survey, 97.7 million households have advanced metering infrastructure, which is about 69% of total residential electric meters in 2021.28

-FIGURE 5 SMART METER INSTALLATION (2013-2022)
+FIGURE 5 SMART METER INSTALLATION (2013-2021)

-But only 13.1 million households are enrolled on a TVR, which is about 9.4% of total number of residential customers.
+But only 12.3 million households are enrolled on a TVR, which is about 9% of total number of residential customers.
 The barriers to large-scale implementation of TVR include:

 - Insufficient evidence of benefits: Stakeholders are still not convinced benefits would be realized through full-scale deployment.
 Unless evidence of benefits is compelling, regulators, utilities, and customers will fear that a broader group of customers will be harmed by the new rates and that they will fail to promote economic efficiency or equity. - Customer dissatisfaction and backlash: The move from flat rates to TVR will more efficiently and fairly allocate costs among individual customers but it will definitely raise bills for customers whose load factors are lower than the average load factor for the residential class.
 It may take time for those customers experiencing bill increases to understand how to manage their electricity consumption relative to the new rate structure.
 Additional investment in customer education and outreach will be needed to help customers fully understand the new rates, how to choose among their rate options, and how to adjust their usage patterns to lower their bills.
-It would be useful to give customers a choice of several rates, including flat rates, TOU rates with different price differentials across periods, and dynamic pricing rates.
+It would be useful to give customers a choice of several rates, including flat rates, TOU rates with different price differentials across periods, and dynamic pricing rates. - Effects on sensitive or disadvantaged customers: Special attention has to be paid to the needs of customers with medical disabilities, customers who are unemployed and low income customers in general.